Accounting Conservation Framework

 $$ \text{Diff} = \frac{A}{E^P} - \frac{L}{E^P} - \left( 1 + \frac{N}{E^P} \right) $$

-Theory predicts $\text{Diff} = 0$ exactly.
-Nonzero values indicate either measurement error or model violations.
+The framework predicts $\text{Diff} = 0$ exactly.
+Nonzero values reveal measurement errors or classification inconsistencies in reported data.

 Results: